-During the HVAC inspection we evaluate the performance and condition of the home’s heating, ventilation, and air conditioning systems.
+During the HVAC inspection we evaluate the performance and condition of the property's heating, ventilation, and air conditioning systems.
 This includes examining the heating and air conditioning unit or heatpump system, checking thermostat operation, and inspecting visible ductwork for proper airflow and potential leaks.
 The inspection also involves testing system startup and operation, assessing air filters, and reviewing overall efficiency and signs of wear or damage.
 The goal is to ensure the system is functioning safely, effectively, and capable of maintaining a comfortable indoor environment.

 Evaluation of walls, ceilings, floors, stairs, railings, doors, and windows for signs of damage, improper installation, or safety concerns.